Damilola-Nuga/what-happens-when/README.rst

    :local:

 The "g" key is pressed
+Pressing the "g" key on your keyboard sets off a chain reaction.
+Initially, your hardware detects the physical press.
+Then, your operating system interprets this action, adding it to a queue of keyboard events.
+If you're typing in a document or text field, the "g" character appears at the cursor's location.
+In some cases, pressing "g" may trigger specific actions within applications, like opening menus or executing commands.
+Each keystroke, no matter how simple, initiates a series of events that seamlessly integrate into your computer experience.

+The "g" key is pressed
 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the